paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Star Wars

-The High Republic: Race to Crashpoint Tower by Daniel José Older
-Star Wars (2015) written by Jason Aaron, Darth Vader (2015) written by Kieron Gillen
-I'm getting back into reading the canon comics recently and am using [this guide](https://www.starwarsnewsnet.com/2024/01/a-star-wars-marvel-comics-reading-guide.html) to help with the reading order
+None

 ### Other

 Listening to Foundation and Empire by Isaac Asimov on Audible
-Dracula by Bram Stoker on [Dracula by Day](https://dracula-by-day.vercel.app/)

 ## Podcasts

 Dungeons and Daddies.
 Currently on Season 2 Episode 45 - Hell or High Father.
 The Rest is Entertainment
-Lunchtime with Michael Fry
 Harry Hill's "Are We There Yet?"

 ## Watching